maboa/MDN/live-streaming.md

 Streaming Protocols
 -------------------

-While static media is usually served over HTTP, there are several streaming protocols.
+While static media is usually served over HTTP, there are several streaming protocols, let's take a look at the options.

 ### HTTP

+For now HTTP is by far the most common protocol used to transfer media on demand or live and supported by browsers.

+### RTSP

+Real Time Streaming Protocol (RTSP) controls media sessions between endpoints and is often used together with Real-time Transport Protocol (RTP) and with Real-time Control Protocol (RTCP) for media stream delivery.
+Using RTP with RTCP allows for adaptive streaming.

+> Note: some vendors implement propriety transport protocols, such as RealNetworks and their Real Data Transport (RDT)

+### RTSP 2.0

+In development and not backward compatible with RTSP 1.0

+> Note: Although the ```<audio>``` and ```<video>``` tags are protocol agnostic, no browser currently supports anything other than HTTP without requiring plugins.